PathwayCommons/cpath2/cpath2-mvn/cpath-webdocs/src/main/webapp/resources/docs/README.txt

 (http://cytoscape.org/cgi-bin/moin.cgi/Cytoscape_User_Manual/Network_Formats).

-In this output format, all participants will be specified as GENE_SYMBOL.
-If an official gene symbol is not available for all members of the interaction, the interaction will not be exported.
+In this output format, all participants will be specified as MIRIAM URIs.
 This format does not contain any cross-species interactions and is available for all pathways and interactions within Pathway Commons.

 Extended Simple Interaction Format (Extended_BINARY_SIF)
 -----------------------------------------------

 Similar to the basic SIF output format, except that this output format is specified in two sections.
-Each section is tab-delimited, multi-column.
-The sections are separated by two blank lines.
-The first section is SIF (using MIRIAM URI instead of GENE_SYMBOL) plus edge attributes.
-Current edge attributes are the Participant-A GENE_SYMBOL, Participant-B GENE_SYMBOL, interaction data source and PubMed ID.
+Each section starts with one row of column headings.
+Each entry is multi-column, tab-delimited.
+The sections are separated by one blank line.
+The first section is BINARY_SIF as describe above, followed by edge attributes.
+Current edge attributes include the interaction data source and PubMed ID.
 The second section contains participant MIRIAM URI followed by node attributes.
-Current node attributes are GENE_SYMBOL, UNIPROT_ACCESSION,
-ENTREZ_GENE_ID, CHEBI_ID, NODE_TYPE, and Organism (NCBI taxonomy id).
+Current node attributes include UNIFICATION_XREF (one or more UniProt IDs in the case of a protein reference, or a ChEBI ID in the case of a Small Molecule reference), and RELATIONSHIP_XREF (including RefSeq, Entrez Gene, and Gene Symbol).
 If an attribute cannot be determined, "NOT_SPECIFIED" will be used.
+All attributes are represented as a NAME:VALUE pair; for example PubMed:9136927.
+Multiple NAME:VALUE pairs will be separated by a semicolon ';'.
 This output format is suitable for Cytoscape - Attribute Table import and loading into Excel.
 To prevent an unsuccessful import into Cytoscape due to missing attribute values, users should specify during import that all columns are strings.
 This format is available for all pathways and interactions within Pathway Commons.

 Availability
 ------------